 Visit The Pinch District In Downtown Memphis

-There’s a lot to explore in downtown Memphis’ first neighborhood: The Pinch District.
-I recently spent the day visiting just a few of the local restaurants and checking out the up-and-coming area.
-This mini guide will give you a taste of the fun and good food you can have here.
+There's a lot to explore in downtown Memphis' first neighborhood: The Pinch District.
+I recently spent the day visiting a few of the local restaurants and checking out the up-and-coming area.
+This mini guide will give you a taste of the fun and good food you can have in The Pinch.

 First things first: